freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 - The larger portion of the left panel holds the list of sources that have submitted to your instance.
 Each source is identified to you with a two word pseudonym.
-You will also see the date of the last source activity, an icon to indicate if a source conversation contains any attachments, and a button to mark a source as starred.
+You will also see the date of the last source activity, an icon to indicate if a source conversation contains any submitted files, and a button to mark a source as starred.

 - The right panel holds the conversation view.
 All parts of the conversation with a specific source (messages, files, and journalist replies) will be